 “The Colorado Bureau of Investigation is committed to combating organized white collar crime including schemes such as this,” said CBI Director Ronald Sloan.

 Also involved was the U.S. Department of Housing & Urban Development’s Inspector General, the Department of Regulatory Agencies and the Colorado Division of Real Estate.

-“The nine individuals named in this indictment have allegedly committed fraud against individual victims and Fannie Mae and Freddie Mac,” said Acting Inspector General Michael P. Stephens.
+“The individuals named in this indictment have allegedly committed fraud against individual victims and Fannie Mae and Freddie Mac,” said Acting Inspector General Michael P. Stephens.
 “This behavior is unacceptable and anyone found guilty will be held accountable to the full extent of the law.”